ibramsterdam/torn-ranked-war-butler/README.md

 not worry our [repository](https://github.com/ibramsterdam/RankedWarAssistant) is open source so you can see what we are up to :-).

+## Database

+We use mongoDB and connect to mongoDB with mongoose.

 ## Environment Variables

 To run this project, you will need to add the following environment variables to your .env file